whatmakeart/whatmakeart.github.io/content/3d-modeling/photogrammetry.md

 ### Software Guides

 - [Photogrammetry with Photocatch](../3d-modeling/photogrammetry-with-photocatch.md) - works with a video or a folder of images
-- [Photogrammetry with Adobe Substance Sampler](../3d-modeling/photogrammetry-with-adobe-substance-sampler.md) - needs a folder of images _Note: Substance 3D Sampler removed 3D Object creation in version 5.1 but it is still included in version 5.0 and earlier._

 ### Exporting Frames from Video for Photogrammetry